Constrained and Regularized Quantitative Ultrasound Parameter Estimation using ADMM: Discussion

 \section{Discussion}

-We should note that in \cite{jafarpisheh2023physics}, the presented results of ADMM are averaged across multiple frames which further reduces the error.
-Here, we did not perform any averaging across different frames, and utilizing multiple frames further improves the accuracy of the estimated parameters.
-We utilized a smaller patch size compared to \cite{jafarpisheh2023physics} to better highlight the impact of the proposed method.
+In Jafarpisheh \textit{et al.} \cite{jafarpisheh2023physics}, the presented results of ADMM are averaged across multiple frames, which reduces the error.
+Herein, we did not perform any averaging across different frames to better demonstrate the effectiveness of the proposed regularization.
+Utilizing multiple frames further improves the accuracy of the estimated parameters.
+In addition, we employed a smaller patch size, which reduces averaging and better highlight the estimation error compared to \cite{jafarpisheh2023physics}.

-Another point is that the main aim of investigating the phantom with reflectors was to estimate the QUS parameters of the background in the presence of specular reflectors.
-We did not aim to estimate the parameters for the specular reflectors.
+The main goal of imaging the phantom with nylon reflectors was to assess how strong specular reflectors influence the estimation of background QUS parameters, which is clinically important because many tissues contain highly reflective structures (e.g., calcifications, vessel walls, or interfaces) that can bias quantitative measurements of surrounding tissue if not properly accounted for.
+Our focus was therefore on recovering the attenuation and backscatter properties of the background in the presence of these reflectors, rather than characterizing the reflectors.
+Extending the proposed framework to explicitly model or estimate QUS parameters for highly specular structures remains an interesting direction for future work.

+Computation-wise, the proposed C-ADMM only adds two operations in the ADMM update loop, which does not substantially increase the computation complexity compared to ADMM method.
+In our experiments, ADMM required 0.504 sec on average per line on an i7 CPU (11700F), whereas C-ADMM required 0.515 sec.